Cardinal Joachim Meisner Dies at 83

 “He has inspired me deeply by his profound love of Christ and of His Mystical Body, the Church,” Cardinal Burke said.
 “He spared no effort in showing that love clearly and courageously in practice.
 May he be granted the reward of the good and faithful servant.
 May he rest in peace.”

-During the 2005 conclave, Cardinal Meisner successfully led resistance against the so-called St. Gallen group of churchmen who were lobbying against the election of Cardinal Joseph Ratzinger.
+During the 2005 conclave, Cardinal Meisner led resistance against the so-called St. Gallen group of churchmen who were lobbying against the election of Cardinal Joseph Ratzinger.

 Biographical information provided today by the Vatican: